buildbot/botherders/bylaws.md

 ------------------------------

 Any conflicts that arise between members of the Committee or contributors to Buildbot will typically be handled by the Committee.
-Contributors or Committee members are invited to record a grievance by emailing ``buildbot@sfconservancy.org``, which includes both the Committee and members of Conservancy's staff, including the word "[GRIEVANCE]" in the subject.
+Contributors or Committee members are invited to record a grievance by emailing the Botherders mailing list, including the word "[GRIEVANCE]" in the subject.
 The Committee will keep Conservancy appraised of the status of conflicts during the resolution process.

 In the event that no satisfactory resolution can be reached, the Representative will request investigation and assistance from Conservancy.